 Everything from shoes, trainers and handbags can be made from leather.
 According to a report (opens in new tab) from Global Industry Analysts Inc, the Global Leather Goods Market will reach $297.2 billion by 2026.
 However, there are many other options you can wear.
 Vegan stylist Rebekah Roy (opens in new tab) told us: "As vegans, we always check the label before we eat something and we need to start doing that with fashion.
 If you’re not going to eat an animal, why would you wear it?
 There are so many great alternatives to wool, silk and leather.
 Switch silk and wool to Tencel and bamboo.

-Rebekah, founder of Bare Fashion, adds, “When you’re shopping for your next handbag, look for ones made from cork, cactus or Milo.
-There are also some great alternatives to leather footwear, from hemp to Gore-Tex to natural rubber and recycled rubber.”
+Rebekah, founder of Bare Fashion (opens in new tab), adds, "When you’re shopping for your next handbag, look for ones made from cork, cactus or Milo.
+There are also some great alternatives to leather footwear, from hemp to Gore-Tex to natural rubber and recycled rubber."

 6. Read food labels